-In the Ross Sea we intend to visit Ross Island, guarded by Mount Erebus, Mount Terror and Mount Byrd with all the famous spots which played such an important role in the dramatic British expeditions of the last century such as Cape Royds with the cabin of Ernest Shackleton.
-We also intend to visit Cape Evans with the cabin of Robert Falcon Scott; from Hut Point, Scott and his men set out for the South Pole.
+Keeping to the Ross Sea, your aim is now to visit Ross Island.
+In this location you can see Mount Erebus, Mount Terror, and Mount Byrd, as well as many other famous spots that played an important role in the British expeditions of the last century: Cape Royds, where Ernest Shackleton’s cabin still stands; Cape Evans, where the cabin of Robert Falcon Scott can still be seen; and Hut Point, from which Scott and his men set out for the South Pole.

 We will attempt to make a landing at Cape Adare.
 This is the place where people for the very first time wintered on the Antarctic Continent.
 The hut where the Norwegian Borchgrevink stayed in 1899 is surrounded by the largest colony of Adélie Penguins in the World.

 Sailing through the sea ice at the entrance of the Ross Sea, you start your journey north through the Southern Ocean.
 The goal is to set a course for the Balleny Islands, depending on weather conditions.
 Next day your intended route is past Sturge Island in the afternoon, getting an impression of these windswept and remote islands before crossing the Antarctic Circle.

 You once again enter the vast expanse of the Southern Ocean.
 Seabirds are prolific on this leg, during which we hope to enjoy good weather conditions.